namesakefyi/policies/privacy.md

 ## When we access or disclose your information

 **To provide products or services you’ve requested**.
-We use some third-party subprocessors to help run our applications and provide the Services to you.
-You can view the [third-party subprocessors we use](../privacy/subprocessors/index.md) for Namesake.
+We use some third-party subprocessors to help run our application and provide the Services to you.
+You can view the [third-party subprocessors we use](https://namesake.fyi/subprocessors) for Namesake.
 We also use third-party processors for other business functions such as managing newsletter subscriptions.

 No Namesake human looks at your data except for limited purposes with your express permission, for example, if an error occurs that stops an automated process from working and requires manual intervention to fix.
 These are rare cases, and when they happen, we look for root cause solutions as much as possible to avoid them recurring.

 **To help you troubleshoot or squash a software bug, with your permission.** If at any point we need to access your content to help you with a support case, we will ask for your consent before proceeding.

-**To investigate, prevent, or take action regarding [restricted uses](../abuse/index.md).** Accessing a customer’s account when investigating potential abuse is a measure of last resort.
+**To investigate, prevent, or take action regarding [restricted uses](https://namesake.fyi/abuse).** Accessing a customer’s account when investigating potential abuse is a measure of last resort.
 We want to protect the privacy and safety of both our customers and the people reporting issues to us, and we do our best to balance those responsibilities throughout the process.
 If we discover you are using our products for a restricted purpose, we will take action as necessary.

 ## Your rights with respect to your information